austinscreations/Button-panel/README.md

 Once I have a chance I plan to produce the pcb and order parts on ebay and create the 3d print assemblies to see what teh cost would be and if it works well.

+2021-04-23
+added code that will be used during livestream. haven't got tasmota to control the lights correctly yet; thus will be using custom code

 2021-04-22
 PCB's arrived which means I'll be doing a livestream of their assembly and testing https://youtu.be/Dpo3wsEXy4c